-The Sub-Fund does not qualify as a RIC pursuant to Subchapter M of the Internal Revenue Code; consequently it is obligated to pay federal, state and local income tax on taxable income.
+The Sub-Fund does not qualify as a RIC pursuant to Subchapter M of the Internal Revenue Code; consequently it is obligated to pay federal, state and local income tax on taxable income prior to January 1, 2024.
+On January 1, 2024, the Sub-Fund elected to be classified as a disregarded entity for U.S. tax purposes.
+The election triggered a realization event within the Sub-Fund to recognize any gain or loss on the investments held by the Sub-Fund.